 I would also give credit for highlighting the important stuff.
 It makes it easy to scan the text.

-Let's examine other components as well that might be not obvious at first glance.
+Let's examine other components as well that might not be obvious at first glance.

 The example above shows how HubSpot leverages personalization.
-They greet their leads by their names and nurture relationship by using messages based on previous actions.
+They greet their leads by their names and nurture the relationship by using messages based on previous actions.

 According to Google, 89% of US marketers said that personalization had increased their revenue.

-So many professionals can't be wrong, become a good friend and use personalization to interact with your audience more effectively.
+So many professionals can't be wrong!
+Become a good friend, and use personalization to interact with your audience more effectively.

 What is the event about?